ioccc-src/winner/1984/mullender/README.md

 between writes.
 It can be useful if your CPU is too fast :-)

-The author stated that the original version also had a delay but the difference is it required one to hit enter for it to print another line; the alt code will start over once it times out or if one hits a key.
+The author stated that the original version also had a delay but the difference is it required one to hit enter for it to print another line; the alternate code will start over once it times out or if one hits a key.

 Note that the microseconds is argc and it uses `atoi()` which does NOT check for